Have you set up a household budget yet? It’s a great tool for tracking your monthly expenses and income – and planning for the future.

 Household budget: Tracking your income

-Only spending what you can afford is one of the prime considerations when developing a household budget.
-When you know how much money you have, you’ll know how much you can afford to spend … and what you can save.
+Spending only what you can afford is one of the prime considerations when developing a household budget.
+When you know how much money you have, you’ll know how much you can afford to spend, and what you can save.

 How much do you currently have in the bank?

 Money you have in your checking and savings accounts becomes your starting point.
 But don’t touch your savings – this is your head start for the future.

 If you use online banking, checking your account balances is simple.
 Sign on and check the numbers.

 This includes paychecks and other regular income you might get.
 Leave overtime pay out of your base income calculations, since that money might not be a guarantee from month to month.

 Your list of expenses will be the total of what you can predict having to spend each month.
 Your income numbers are how much money you have to cover those expenses – and hopefully you will have enough left over to set aside for saving.

 Can you reduce expenses in order to save?

 After seeing what you spend each month, take a look at those costs to see if you can economize.
 Are you spending too much on entertainment?
 If you raise the temperature in your house by a degree or two in the summer, or lower it in the winter, you can reduce utility bills.
 If you can afford it, paying off loans early will save money on interest payments.
 Do you need to drive as much as you do?
 Reducing time in the car will cut your gasoline and maintenance costs.